brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 \end{align*}
 $$

 where the top term of the division can be computed, but the bottom one is unknown or intractable.
-Since the bottom term is a *normalizer* --- i.e. guarantees that the posterior sums to 1, we can discard it, leading to the expression $ (z \mid x) \propto p(z) \, p(x \mid z)$.
+Since the bottom term is a *normalizer* --- i.e. guarantees that the posterior sums to 1, we can discard it, leading to the expression $ p (z \mid x) \propto p(z) \, p(x \mid z)$.
 Therefore, the rationale is that we can take several samples of the latent variables (as en example the mean $\mu$ or variance $\sigma^2$ in normal distribution) from the current space, and update our model with the values that explain the data better than the values at the current state, i.e. higher posterior probability.
 A simpler way to represent this description is to compute the acceptance ratio of the proposed over the current posterior (allowing us to discard the term $P(x)$ which we couldn't compute):

 $$
   \frac{ P(z \mid x) }{ P(z_0 \mid x) }